AgentLito/PyBer_Analysis/README.md

 ![Screen Shot 2021-12-26 at 12 25 38 PM](https://user-images.githubusercontent.com/91812090/147416944-51e4346d-3962-4f66-9b50-70badef6926c.png)

-In Multiple line chart,
+In the multiple line chart,
-We can get information on weekly basis of "Total fare by city type" within the given timeframe that is January 2019 to April 2019.
+We can get information on weekly basis of "Total fare by city type" within the timeframe that is January 2019 to April 2019.
 It shows ride-sharing company has more total fares and profits in urban cities than in suburban and rural cities.
 In below chart it shows urban cities has reached its total fare to $ 2500 in the month of Feb itself but for rural area maximum total fare reached to $500 in month of April.